ni/nimble/packages/nimble-components/src/table/specs/README.md

     A major distinguishing factor between the two is how we want keyboard interactions to work for the component and its cells.
 If we adopted the "data-grid" approach a user could tab to the `nimble-table` and then perform another keyboard interaction (e.g. `Ctl-down`) to enter into the scope of the cells.
 Users can then navigate between the cells using the arrow keys.
 This can allow for behaviors like moving to cells with the keyboard and copying their values by pressing `Ctl-c`.

     The `table` behavior is different in that the `nimble-table` itself would no longer be a tab stop, but all focusable elements within the `nimble-table` would be.
 In addition, there is no notion of being able to move between cells of the table with arrow keys.

+2. Should 'rtl' scenarios alter the way we render the `nimble-table` beyond the cell ordering?
+    - Put the row selection button the right side?
+    - How is grouping/hierarchy rendered?
 ---